|Newer page:||version 5||Last edited on March 7, 2017 5:32 pm||by PhilHollenback|

 Well what else can I say?
 I'm really excited to now own this nimble speed daemon.
 The only thing I don't love is the handlebars, but hopefully I can do some adjusting to address that issue.
 Everything else about this bike is spot on.
 Well, maybe I'm not the best judge of bikes quality, considering all my previous bikes have been old and heavy.

-Anyway, this bike is majestic and I feel like a pretty princess as I fly down the boulevard.
+Anyway, this bike is majestic and I feel like a pretty princess as I fly down the boulevards.